-Carol has been an Advocate for children and youth in the foster care and delinquency systems for 40 years and has served on numerous non-profit boards and on several Government committees and commissions.
-Currently she is a Commissioner on the LA County Commission for Children and Families and the California Governor’s Advisory Committee for Juvenile Justice and Delinquency Prevention.
-She is also on the Board of the Children’s Defense Fund, The United Friends of the Children and The Anti Recidivism Coalition.
-She is married, has two daughters and six grandchildren.
+Carol has been an advocate for children and youth in the foster care and delinquency systems for 40 years and has served on numerous non-profit boards and on several government boards.
+Currently, she is a Commissioner on the L.A.
+County Commission for Children and Families and the California Governor’s Advisory Committee for Juvenile Justice and Delinquency Prevention.
+She is also on the board of the Children’s Defense Fund, The United Friends of the Children and The Anti Recidivism Coalition.
+She is married, and has two daughters and six grandchildren.

 Brendan Countee is Vice President of Development and Production at Showtime Networks.
 He helped launch original programming at Hulu with shows like CASUAL, THE MINDY PROJECT and DIFFICULT PEOPLE.
 Before that he was a comedy writer and performer for Handsome Donkey.
 Before joining the board at ManifestWorks, Brendan spent a decade volunteering as a mentor for incarcerated children in Los Angeles County.

-Grant is a Senior Vice President and co-founder of The Core Group at Morgan Stanley, which provides Family Wealth Management.
+Grant is a Private Wealth Advisor and co-founder of The Core Group at RBC Wealth Management.
 Grant and his wife Virginia are committed to supporting the most needy communities in Los Angeles.
-In addition to the ManifestWorks board, Grant currently serves on the board of 826LA bringing educational access to Los Angeles students to pursue their creative and expository writing skills.

 Lucy is the co-founder of Wild Precious Life, a lifestyle company that produces and curates experiences and products designed to catalyze transformation and inspire freedom.
 With a background in film industry, she continues to develop projects that she is passionate about.
-She also serves on the board of InsideOut Writers and has spent many Saturdays with incarcerated youth at Camp David Gonzales in a mentoring/life skills program that seeded for ManifestWorks.
+She also serves on the board of InsideOut Writers and has spent many Saturdays with incarcerated youth in a mentoring/life skills program that seeded ManifestWorks.

 Art works as a freelance production assistant in television, commercials, and music videos.
-Art is also a story consultant and creative with goals of becoming a producer.
+Art is also a story consultant with the goal of becoming a producer.
 Additionally, Art volunteers his time mentoring others and in advocacy for social justice reforms.
-He serves as a board member for ManifestWorks.

 Elizabeth Rice Grossman